Liquidwork/Digital_gym_system/README.md

 To run the test method, you should move the _JUnitTest_  in test method to source folder.
 If you are using IDE, you can add JUnit5.7 dependency.
 We highly recommend you to use IDE to run the JUnit test.

+## Acknowledgement

+Thank to all the developers who contributed in this project.
+Special thank to all the lecturers in Software Engineering.

+Proudly presented by _EBU6304-2021 Software Engineering Group 47_